ibm-messaging/mq-golang/README.md

 The repository also includes programs to export MQ statistics to some monitoring packages including Prometheus, InfluxDB and OpenTSDB.

+A minimum level of MQ V9 is required to build this package.
+The monitoring data published by the queue manager is not available before that version.

 ## MQI Description

 The ibmmq directory contains a Go package, exposing an MQI-like interface.